Ensure availability and sustainable management of water and sanitation for all

 Thanks to global development efforts, 2.6 billion people have gained access to improved drinking water sources since 1990, but 663 million people are still left behind.
 About 1 in 3 people in the world still live without basic sanitation services, such as toilets or latrines.

-In Canada, there are 72 long-term drinking water advisories in effect in Indigenous communities, though 67 have been lifted since 2015.
+As of fall 2018, there were 65 long-term drinking water advisories in effect in Indigenous communities in Canada, though 67 have been lifted since 2015.

 By ensuring access to clean water and sanitation, we can improve the health and livelihoods of millions of people around the world by 2030.